-A deep dive into the body's immune system that will change your life forever
+A Deep Dive Into The Body's Immune System That Will Change Your Life Forever

-New Delhi, Nov 19 (IANS) "Immune" is the first book from Philip Dettmer, the creator of the hugely popular science YouTube channel, "Kurzgesagt - In a Nutshell", a gorgeously illustrated deep dive into the immune system that will forever change how you think about your body.
+New Delhi: "Immune" is the first book from Philip Dettmer, the creator of the hugely popular science YouTube channel, "Kurzgesagt - In a Nutshell", a gorgeously illustrated deep dive into the immune system that will forever change how you think about your body.

 Consider this: You wake up and feel a tickle in your throat.
 Your head hurts.
 You're mildly annoyed as you get the children ready for school and dress for work yourself.
 Meanwhile, an utterly epic war is being fought, just below your skin.
 Millions are fighting and dying for you to be able to complain as you drink your cup of tea and head out the door.